pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-It gets its elements through annotations and has two methods to check if two elements are present and one to enter a text on the text box.
+It gets its elements through annotations and has two methods to check if two elements are present and another method to enter a text on the text box.

 Now, let's create another class to do the actual test:
 ```java